Retirement Savings Hacks for a Frugal Life After 60

 How can I start frugal living at 60 with no savings?

-Begin by tracking every expense for 30 days to spot easy cuts (unused subscriptions, duplicate services).
+Track every expense for 30 days to spot easy cuts.
 Explore local aid like Medicaid, SNAP, or utility assistance.
-If you’re up for it, a light part-time role (rideshare, clerical, tutoring) can boost cash flow without draining your energy.
+If able, a light part-time role can boost cash flow.

 Are senior discounts worth it after 60?